 CVE-2025-58444 Overview

-CVE-2025-58444 is a cross-site scripting (XSS) vulnerability in the Model Context Protocol (MCP) Inspector, a developer tool used to test and debug MCP servers.
+CVE-2025-58444 is a cross-site scripting (XSS) vulnerability in the Model Context Protocol (MCP) Inspector, a developer tool used for testing and debugging MCP servers.
 The flaw exists in versions prior to 0.16.6 and is triggered when the inspector connects to an untrusted remote MCP server that supplies a malicious OAuth redirect URI.
-An attacker can leverage the XSS condition to interact directly with the inspector proxy, leading to arbitrary command execution on the developer's host.
-The issue is classified under [CWE-84: Improper Neutralization of Encoded URI in a Web Page].
-Maintainers released version 0.16.6 to address the issue.
+An attacker can leverage the XSS to interact directly with the inspector proxy and trigger arbitrary command execution on the developer's local machine.
+The issue is tracked under CWE-84: Improper Neutralization of Encoded URI Schemes in a Web Page.

 Critical Impact